badlogic/marioslab-site/README.md

 There's a duct-tape script called `publish.sh` which:

 1. Pushes local changes to the GitHub repository.
-2. Calls the endpoint https://marioslab.io/api/reloadstatic, which makes the server pull the changes from GitHub and re-generate the static content.
+2. Builds and runs the generator.
+3. rsync's the static files in `ouput/` to the server.

 # Statistics
 Install [goaccess](https://goaccess.io/) via the package manager.
 Then run the `stats.sh` file.
+If you have my ssh keys.